martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ----

 # Plugins page
+Use the Plugins page to configure or controll all plugins in OSPy system.

 ## Manage
+After clicking the "Manage" button, the OSPy Extension Manager window will open.
+All available extensions can be turned on, off, installed from a repository, etc...

 ## Install New Plugin
+After clicking on the button "Install New Plugin" a window with a remote repository will open, where we can choose available plugins for OSPy installation and read general information about all plugins.

 ### Custom plug-in (ZIP)
+The Extension Manager allows you to install custom plugin that are not published to the remote repository (such as your personal plugin) on OSPy.
+Use the "browse" button to select the desired file in our computer for installation in the OSPy system.
+The plugin file (zip) must contain the complete plugin structure (init, templates, i18n, readme, etc.)

 ### Github (https://github.com/martinpihrt/OSPy-plugins/archive/master.zip)
+The above location has a repository with available OSPy plugins.

 ## Disable All
+The button disables all installed extensions.

 ## Enable All
+The button enables all installed extensions.

 ## Enable check updates
+When the button is active, a new version of the plugin is automatically checked in remote storage after an hour.
+"Update" message appears when new version is available.

 ## Automatic updates
+When the button is active, when a new version of an plugin is available, the plugin is automatically updated.
+Note: The OSPy system is constantly evolving and if the OSPy system changes significantly and the user does not update the OSPy system, the upgrade may not work after the upgrade.
+Always update the OSPy system first and then all plugins!

 ----

 # Log page
+Use the Log page to view logs in OSPy system.
+The number of records is set on the "Options page".

 ## Download log as
+The "Download log as Excel log.csv" link allows you to save the irrigation log as a csv file (Excel program) to your computer.
+* The table structure is: Date, Start Time, Zone, Duration, Program.
+Data is separated by a comma.
+* Example: 2019-08-12 	05:00:00 	Filtrace 	60:00 	Filtrace

+The "Download log as Excel log email.csv" link allows you to save a record of sent emails as a csv file (Excel program) on your computer.
+* The table structure is: Date, Time, Subject, Body, Status.
+Data is separated by a comma.
+* Example: 2019-08-12 	06:00:04 	Odesláno 	CHATA SYSTÉM 	Ukončené zalévání-> Program: Filtrace , Stanice: Filtrace , Začátek: 2019-08-12 05:00:00 , Trvání: 60:00 , Water-> Množství vody v zásobníku: Level: 170 cm (90 %), Ping: 95 cm, Volume: 1.28 m3 , Temperature DS1-DS6-> SKLEP: 21.1 ℃ ČERPADLO: 33.5 ℃ BOJLER: 26.6 ℃ UVNITŘ: 22.1 ℃ STUDNA: 12.2 ℃

 ## Clear Log
+After pressing the "Clear Log" button all records of the irrigation run are deleted.
+The action is irreversible.

 ## Clear Log Email
+After pressing the "Clear Log Email" button all records of sent emails will be deleted from the system.
+The action is irreversible.

 ----